Monthly Tech-Tip from Tony Hansen SignUpFeb 14-15, 2026 - Major Server Upgrade Done

 This picture has its own page with more detail, click here to see it.

-The glaze is G1214Z1 cone 6 base calcium matte on Plainsman M390 fired at cone 6 using the PLC6DS schedule.
+The glaze is G1214Z1 cone 6 base calcia matte on Plainsman M390 fired at cone 6 using the PLC6DS schedule.
 5% titanium dioxide has been added.
 Titanium can create reactive glazes, like rutile, with no other colorants added.
 This effect also works well on matte surfaces, but the glaze needs good melt fluidity (that is good because functional mattes melt well).
-Calcium mattes host crystallization and work particularly well.
+Calcia mattes host crystallization and work particularly well.
 Because titanium dioxide does not contain iron oxide lighter colors and better blues are possible compared to rutile (iron is still needed by it is coming from the body here).
 Like rutile, the effects are dependent on the cooling rate of the firing, slower cools produce more reactivity.
 Even application without drips is important (mixing as a thixotropic dipping glaze is best).
 This appearance also depends on using dark burning body or engobe.

 G1214Z1 at cone 6 with 10% Zircopax and 5% tin oxide